 In general, Kindergarten enrollment over the past three years has been relatively stable.
-The data also show that the difference between the graduating cohort and the incoming cohort has been increasing.
-Note that both studies project a slight increase at the Kindergarten level.
+The data also show that the difference between the graduating cohort and the incoming cohort has been relatively stable.
+Note that both studies project an increase at the Kindergarten level.